atomicojs/formilk/doc/customization.md

 ## Tokens

-Formilk uses a technique created by [UpperCod](https://twitter.com/uppercod) to hold instance and global tokens.
+Formilk uses a technique designed by [UpperCod] (https://twitter.com/uppercod) to contain instance and global tokens.

 ### Global tokens

-These tokens allow to sustain changes at the global level of the design system, they are identified or defined by prefixing `--fm-<namepsace>-<token>`.
+These tokens allow to sustain changes at the global level of the design system, they are identified or defined by prefixing `--fm--<token>`.

 ### Instance Token